Hosting Update 2025

 Anaglyph Update

 Before writing up the first two parts, I wanted to post a few samples since I’ve already created a proof-of-concept anaglyph generator for part 3 of my 3-D series.
 Like most anaglyph generators, my program combines a left and right image into a 3-D anaglyph.
 Unlike other anaglyph generators, my program can take a video from a 360 photo booth (or any other arc shot) and turn that into a 3-D video.
+So far, this only works when the camera moves in the same direction throughout the video.
+The code I wrote for this experiment is on my GitHub profile.

 March Updates